Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 **all times**.

 ### Print statements
+Print statements should be avoided when possible in favor of breakpoints or Smart/SmarterDashboard when debugging, and in favor of Smart/SmarterDashboard or a custom solution for driver feedback, but are allowable if their use would have a benefit greater than one of these other solutions.
+If it would be easier to use a print statement, but it would provide no other benefit, the other solution should be used instead.

-#### standard cout
+#### `cout`/`cin`
-std::cout should never be used anywhere in the robot code.
+std::cout or std::cin should not be used.
 Use std::printf instead.

 #### `printf`
-printf should print serious, descriptive messages to aid the drivers or to aid debugging.
-All printfs usually should start with one three descriptors, but others can be made if appropriate:
+ should print serious, descriptive messages to aid the drivers or to aid debugging.
+All printfs should begin with one of the following three descriptors.

 * *Info:* - general information.
 Used for example, when you to know if a line of code is being called.

 * *Warning:* - used to tell drivers or programmers that something may have gone wrong.
 Warnings are colored yellow in the Driverstation console.